fimkap/chat/README.md

  a.
 Implement persistent connection.
  b.
 When one client sends a message, send push notification to all other clients in the same room.

+To use the chat:

+Run the backend:

+docker-compose up -d

+Run the client as many times as needed (not wrapped in a Docker container):

+python chat_client.py

+The client will prompt for a username, allow you to choose a chat room, and start chatting.
+Simply enter your text and press Enter.
+An empty message will result in an error.

+The client will download the chat room's history (in a real system, this would likely be limited).